codefellows/seattle-java-401d5/class-04/README.md

 A byte is 8 zeros and ones `00101101`.
 Bytes are one of the fundamental units that programmers use to work with binary data.
 A byte can hold one ascii character, a number between 0 and 255, a number between -128 and 127, along with anything else that has up to 256 units.

 ### Strings
 Strings are made from an array of characters.
 Every byte in a binary file can be decoded as a character using the `ascii` or `utf8` character specifications.
 The ASCII standard has been around since the early sixties, and was used to encode characters of a single locale (language).
 It is literally a map between numbers 0 to 127 and specific characters.
 Meaning that when you find the number 97 in a byte, that byte can also be decoded as the letter 'a'.
-This only works by making computers and programers conform to the specification.
+This only works by making computers and developers conform to the specification.
 As computers gained more memory and found reasons to support more character sets, the `utf8` specification was created.
 UTF8 is a variable length byte encoding that allows bytes to be chained together to form a character set large enough to support every locale, symbols, and emoji at once.
 UTF8 was designed as a superset of ASCII in order keep backwards compatibility.

 ### ASCII Table
 ```